Ax3l3rator/onedark-palette-viewer/README.md

 # One dark color viewer

-This is a small web app made for those who wondering how does the colors of one dark atom theme look like.
+This is a small web app based on nuxt js made for those who are wondering, how does the colors of one dark atom theme look like.

 ![preview](image.png)